gonzae/modui-calendar-pane/README.md

 #### `firstVisibleMonth`

-`Date` A date that has the year and month set to the initial month that you want to display initially.
-The value of `firstVisibleMonth` defaualts to none.
-If `firstVisibleMonth` is not set and there is a `selectedDate`, the `selectedDate` month will be displayed initially.
-Finally if neither of those are set the current month is displayed initially.
+`Date` A date that has the year and month set to the month/year that you want to display initially.
+While the value of `firstVisibleMonth` has no default, an initial month/year will be determined if it is not set.
+If there is a `selectedDate`, the `selectedDate` month will be displayed initially.
+If neither `firstVisibleMonth` or `selectedDate` are set the current month is displayed initially.

 #### `selectedDate`